bhattacharya-a-bt/bhattacharya-a-bt.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-microscope" %}Research

+{%
+  include feature.html
+  image="images/tumor.png"
-The Bhattacharya Lab focuses on both methods development and applications of these methods to study complex traits and diseases using large molecular datasets collected from diverse populations.
-We highlight manuscripts with primary contributions from our group and include work to which we've contributed.
+  text="The Bhattacharya Lab focuses on both methods development and applications of these methods to study complex traits and diseases using large molecular datasets through multi-group collaboration.
+We highlight manuscripts with primary contributions from our group and include work to which we’ve contributed."
+%}

 {% include section.html %}